 Grab breakfast at the Fairmont before heading to the Vancouver Art Gallery right across the road.
 The former courthouse showcases everything from AI-inspired installations to one of Shakespeare’s first editions and paintings by renowned Canadian artist Emily Carr.
 Retail therapy more your style?
 You’re within a two-minute walk of Robson, Alberni, Burrard and Granville streets, four of the city’s main shopping destinations.

 Stroll a few blocks over to brunch institution Café Medina – the Liège-style waffles are legendary – then make your way to Granville Island.
 A former industrial site, today you’ll find florists, pottery studios, a huge kids’ playground and a sprawling indoor food market.
-Wander from stall to stall or take a two-hour foodie tour (recommencing May 2022) that ticks off Canadian delicacies like smoked candied salmon and elk salami.
+Wander from stall to stall or take a two-hour foodie tour that ticks off Canadian delicacies like smoked candied salmon and elk salami.
 Stay for a lager at Granville Island Brewing and dinner at Alimentaria Mexicana's bright cantina.

 SEE ALSO: These Are Canada’s Most Epic Experiences